-To set up an account, visit www.ieca.coop, and click on the "Pay Bill" icon.
-From the SmartHub® login page, follow the directions for a new user to sign up for access.
+To set up an account, visit www.ieca.coop, and click on the "Access Account" icon at the upper right of the screen.
+From the SmartHub® login page, follow the directions for a new user to sign up.
 Once you have registered, you can access your account information 24/7 either online or through the free SmartHub® app, available on both the Apple iTunes App Store and the Google Play Store.